garden-io/garden/docs/getting-started/quickstart.md

 {% endtabs %}

-For more detailed installation instructions, please see our [Installation guide](../guides/installation.md).
+For more detailed installation instructions, please take a look at our [Installation guide](../installation.md).

 ### Step 2 — Deploy the example application

-Now that we have Garden installed we will deploy our example application to an [ephemeral Kubernetes cluster](../guides/ephemeral-clusters.md) provided by Garden.
+Now that we have Garden installed, we will deploy our example application to an [ephemeral Kubernetes cluster](../guides/ephemeral-clusters.md) provided by Garden.

 Clone the example project from GitHub: